Search for Names, Places and Biographies

 further stumbling stones in Sievekingplatz 1 Ziviljustizgebäude:

-Heinrich Basch, Paul Blumenthal, Franz Daus, Hermann Feiner, Richard Hoffmann, Kurt (Curt) Ledien, Lambert Leopold, Alfred Rinteln, Anna Rosenberg, Walter Rudolphi, Leonhard Stein
+Heinrich Basch, Paul Blumenthal, Franz Daus, Dr. Hermann Moritz Falk, Hermann Feiner, Richard Hoffmann, Kurt (Curt) Ledien, Lambert Leopold, Alfred Rinteln, Anna Rosenberg, Walter Rudolphi, Leonhard Stein

 Dr. Wilhelm Prochownick, born 19 Sept.
 1878 in Hamburg, imprisoned 9 Feb.
 1943 at Fuhlsbüttel concentration camp, died 27 Mar.
 1943